barbarer/p3tog/_sources/p3-parsons.rst

    :toggle: lock
    :points: 10

+.. poll:: p3-toggle-poll-1-sq
+    :scale: 9

+    From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> these problems?
+Please skip this question if you didn't use it.

 .. selectquestion:: p3-dict-to-list-parsons-tog-sq
    :fromid: dict_to_list_pilot, dict_to_list_pp_pilot
    :toggle: lock
    :points: 10

+.. poll:: p3-toggle-poll-2-sq
+    :scale: 9

+    From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> these problems?
+Please skip this question if you didn't use it.

 .. selectquestion:: p3-has22-parsons-tog-sq
    :fromid: has22_Write, has22_Parsons-Version-A
    :toggle: lock
    :points: 10

+.. poll:: p3-toggle-poll-3-sq
+    :scale: 9

+    From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> these problems?
+Please skip this question if you didn't use it.

 .. selectquestion:: p3-sum13-parsons-tog-sq
    :fromid: sum13_writecode_test_1_v2, sum13-Parsons-version-pilot
    :toggle: lock
    :points: 10

+.. poll:: p3-toggle-poll-4-sq
+    :scale: 9

+    From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> these problems?
+Please skip this question if you didn't use it.

 Feedback
 ==================================